Developmental activities for babies 5 to 6 months old

 Simply tape a variety of ribbons to a laundry basket for this easy activity.
 Your baby will love exploring the different colors, sizes, and textures.

-Around 5 months old, your baby starts to understand that their legs and feet are a part of them.
-When they kick, they learn that their body can create noise or movement.
-This balloon kicking activity is a fun way to develop your baby’s gross motor skills.
+Around 5 months old, your baby starts to realize that their legs and feet are part of their body.
+This kicking activity helps them learn their body can create noise and movement.

 You can repurpose zip-lock bags for all kinds of mess-free sensory activities.
 Just fill one up with ice and a little bit of water, then tape the edges to the floor or a table with painter’s tape.